Atelfo/Atelfo.github.io/_posts/2023-05-17-intelligence-as-efficient-model-building.md

 $$\text{Useful information} = \text{Observed information} - \text{Known information}$$

 <br>
-A potential way to express this mathematically using concepts from information theory could be:
+A potential way to express this mathematically using concepts from information theory could be the following:
 - $$\text{Observed information}$$ is simply the [**information entropy**](https://en.wikipedia.org/wiki/Entropy_(information_theory)) of sensory observations.
 However, because this is meant to represent the real observations rather than the distribution of all possible observations, I've added a little $$\tau$$ symbol to indicate that these are the probability distribution of observations conditioned on the true hidden environmental states: $$P(\text{Observations}_\tau) = P(\text{Observations} \vert \text{True hidden environmental states})$$
 - $$\text{Known information}$$ can be derived from the entropy of the predicted observations given the current internal states.
 If the observations are predicted perfectly (i.e. the predicted distribution equals the true distribution), they are essentially already known and so the information content would be the same as the unconditioned observations